alchemyplatform/aa-sdk/site/getting-started/overview.md

 # What is Account Kit?

-**Account Kit** is a toolkit to embed smart accounts in your web3 app, unlocking powerful features like social login, gas sponsorship, and batched transactions.
+**Account Kit** provides all the tools you need to build smart accounts in your web3 app, unlocking powerful features like social login, gas sponsorship, and batched transactions.
 Integrate [account abstraction](https://www.alchemy.com/overviews/what-is-account-abstraction/?a=ak-docs) with just a few lines of code to deploy your first smart accounts and start sending user operations!

 Account Kit includes five components: